Baby Starter Kit: What Do You Need?

 With the following checklist, you have everything your baby needs at a glance:

-Basic Equipment Clothing Line
+Basic Clothing Line Equipment

-• 5 bodysuits (feel free to try whether you prefer wrap bodysuits or the classic ones)
+• 5 Bodysuits (feel free to try whether you prefer wrap bodysuits or the classic ones)

-• 4 tops / pullovers
+• 4 Tops / Sweaters

-• 4 pairs of socks (at least one will get lost)
+• 4 pairs of Socks (at least one will get lost)

 About baby clothing